 The basis of this fallacy is the concern over the toxic compound acrylamide in food.
 This cancer-causing and potentially neurotoxic chemical was discovered back in 2002.
 The biggest danger about consuming fried foods has to do with the way frying changes some carbohydrate-rich foods into probable carcinogens.
 Cancers in fried foods are commonly caused by acrylamide.
 Acrylamides are substances often found in plastics, paper, waste and drinking water according to the National Cancer Institute.
 It is the byproduct of a chemical reaction that happens at high temperatures between the amino acid asparagine and sugars.

-Lab rats injected with acrylamides have shown that exposure to these chemical substances increases the risk of several types of cancer including ovarian, endometrial and kidney cancers.
+Lab rats injected with acrylamides have shown that exposure to these chemical substances increases the risk of several types of cancer, including ovarian, endometrial and kidney cancers.
 Acrylamide is converted to glycidamide compound in the body.
 This conversion causes damages to mutations in DNA.
 However, most epidemiological studies in humans haven’t found consistent evidence that exposure to dietary acrylamide is linked to the risk of any type of cancer.
 This inconsistency can be attributed to the difficulty in determining someone’s acrylamide intake on the basis of their reported diet.

 Even though this link of acrylamide consumption to cancer in humans is tenuous at best, most people would probably prefer to reduce their consumption of them “just in case”.
 So, we will provide some tips in this article of how to do this.

 Consuming food in its natural, raw, whole-food state is the healthiest option.
 But there are some foods that need to be cooked to be eaten.
-In such foods, steaming, sautéing and blanching are far superior alternatives to frying.
+In such foods, steaming, sauteing and blanching are far superior alternatives to frying.
 When you heat food to temperatures that exceed 248 degrees Fahrenheit, this can trigger the secretion of acrylamides in the heated foods.
-Carbohydrate-heavy foods like potatoes are the main culprits as they are considered the primary source of these substances.
+Starchy and Carbohydrate-heavy foods like potatos are the main culprits as they are considered the primary source of these substances.
 This fact has made many folks believe that potato chips and French fries are carcinogenic.
 Other foods likely to produce acrylamide include cocoa products, grains like cookies and breakfast cereal, and roasted coffee beans.

 To Cut Acrylamides From Your Diet, The FDA Recommends: